wjzhengsh/blockchain/howto/install_instantiate_chaincode.md

   ![Update Chaincode](../images/upgrade_chaincode.png "Update Chaincode")

 2. Find your new chaincode in the table and click the **Update** button under the **Action** header.
 This action reinstantiates your chaincode and replaces the chaincode container with a new one.
+When you click the **Update** button, you have the opportunity to update the chaincode endorsement policy, which is important to do if an organization was recently added to the channel.
 Note that you do not need to enter any new arguments as part of the update function.
 This upgrade action takes place on the channel, and only needs to be performed by one organization.

   ![Update button](../images/upgrade_button.png "Update button")